SolaceProducts/event-management-agent/README.md

 * The Event Management Agent has an open source plugin framework
 * Support additional Solace and Apache Kafka event broker authentication types in the form of plugins such as Kerberos, etc.
-* Collection of topics from events flowing though Solace brokers
+* Collection of topics from events flowing though Solace event brokers
 * Export discovered data as AsyncAPI specifications
 * Addition of the infrastructure needed for the Event Management Agent to be a true open source project
 * Discovery of Apache Kafka connectors